Dongwon-Lee/lsgkm/README.md

                      (default: 1)

 First try to train a model using simple test files.
-Type the following command in *tests/* directory:
+Type the following command in `tests/` directory:

     $ ../bin/gkmtrain wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.tr.fa wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.neg.tr.fa test_gkmtrain

-It will generate *test_gkmtrain.model.txt*, which will then be used for scoring of any DNA sequences as described below.
-This result should be the same as *wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.model.txt*
+It will generate `test_gkmtrain.model.txt`, which will then be used for scoring of any DNA sequences as described below.
+This result should be the same as `wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.model.txt`

-You can also perform cross-validation (CV) analysis with -x <N> option.
+You can also perform cross-validation (CV) analysis with `-x <N>` option.
 For example, the following command will perform 5-fold CV.

     $ ../bin/gkmtrain -x 5 wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.tr.fa wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.neg.tr.fa test_gkmtrain

-The result will be stored in *test_gkmtrain.cvpred.txt*, and this should be the same as *wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.cvpred.txt*
+The result will be stored in `test_gkmtrain.cvpred.txt`, and this should be the same as `wgEncodeSydhTfbsGm12878Nfe2hStdAlnRep0.cvpred.txt`

-Please note that it will run SVM training <N> times, which can take time if training sets are large.
-In this case, you can perform CV analysis on a specific set by using -i option for parallel runnings.
-The output will be <outprefix>.cvpred.<I>.txt
+Please note that it will run SVM training *N* times, which can take time if training sets are large.
+In this case, you can perform CV analysis on a specific set by using `-i <I>` option for parallel runnings.
+The output will be `<outprefix>.cvpred.<I>.txt`

 The format of the cvpred file is as follows:

     [sequenceid] [SVM score] [label] [CV-set]
     ...

 #### Scoring DNA sequence using gkm-SVM

-You use **gkmpredict** to score any set of sequences.
+You use `gkmpredict` to score any set of sequences.

     Usage: gkmpredict [options] <test_seqfile> <model_file> <output_file>